Speed, dilation, and density are governed by the neuroendocrine system.

-Time’s pendulum: At night, we gather density (melatonin –> parathyroids) so that during the day we may gather speed.
+Time’s pendulum: At night, we gather density (melatonin –> parathyroids), so that during the day, we can gather speed.
 Akin to pulling back a swing.

 During the day, it’s the reverse.
-In daylight we gather speed so that during the night we may gather density.
-The two sides of the pendulum.
+In daylight, we gather speed (dimethyltryptamine or DMT), so that during the night, we can gather density.
+Twin sides of a pendulum.

 Falling behind time—aging—is analogous to the swing slowing down, losing its range.
 If, during the day, we do not sufficiently speed up, at night, we cannot sufficiently slow down.
-It’s our diurnal increase in acceleration that allows for our nocturnal increase in density.
+The diurnal increase in acceleration allows for the nocturnal increase in density.

 Melatonin is the chemical signal for darkness and density; DMT is the chemical signal for daylight and speed.

 When the pineal gland registers itself as alkaline—implying the rest of the body has achieved sufficient speed (acidity)—it will want to induce sleep, during which it can increase density.
 It produces melatonin, the chemical signal for darkness.
 Among other functions, melatonin can act upon the parathyroids, which regulate calcium release, and help us to modulate our density (osteoblastogenesis).

 But if the pineal gland is hypoactive, it will misperceive itself as alkaline, and perpetually produce melatonin.
 Chronic Fatigue Syndrome?

 When the pineal gland registers itself as acidic—implying the rest of the body has achieved sufficient density (alkalinity)—it will want to wake us up for daytime, during which it can increase speed.
 It produces DMT (dimethyltryptamine)—ideally to coincide with the free cortisol rise at 7 AM—and we begin the diurnal, light-based side of the daily rhythm.